2care2teach4kids

 (Kemp & Josephidou, 2023; Kiviranta et al., 2024).

-Access to research-based instructional support helps educators make informed decisions about how to plan for children’s learning (Li et al., 2017).
+Educators can access research-based instructional support to help them make informed decisions about how to plan for children’s learning (Li et al., 2017).

 Curriculum & Learning Support

-Professional development helps educators see how they can meet learning standards and adapt curriculum, observation, and assessment practices traditionally designed for indoor classrooms.
+Professional development can help educators see how to meet learning standards and adapt curriculum, observation, and assessment practices traditionally designed for indoor classrooms.

 Community Partners